Last Updated on August 25, 2023

 If you can only go by public transportation, you’ll need to count two full days on your Hualien itinerary to see all of the major sights.

-The second day, take the bus 303 and visit Cingsio Temple, Liyu Lake, Yunshanshui Ecological Park, and Danongdafu Forest Park.
-You can buy a day-pass for NT$250.
+On the second day, take bus 303 and visit Cingsio Temple, Liyu Lake, Yunshanshui Ecological Park, and Danongdafu Forest Park.
+You can buy a day pass for NT$250.

 Before planning your Hualien itinerary, check out this site, for bus routes and timetables.

-In the night, visit Hualien night market, one of the biggest I’ve seen in Taiwan.
+In the night, visit Hualien City night market (Dongdamen Night Market), one of the biggest I’ve seen in Taiwan.
+Foodies can also stroll along Zhongshan Road to sample some local treats.

 A 13km long easy trek through waterfalls, lush green ferns, low-altitude natural hardwood forest, and Japanese cedar trees.
 It’s an excellent place for bird-watching.